 He has provided these services in hundreds of cases, including the In re Deepwater Horizon litigation; United States of America v.
 AT&T, Inc.; Colorado v.
 Kobe Bean Bryant; the prosecution in State of California v.
 Scott Peterson; and the plaintiff’s patent trial team in University of California v.
 Genentech, which achieved one of the largest settlements ever involving DNA coding for human growth hormone.

-In addition to his leadership role at The Focal Point, Andy has spoken and published on the subject of visual communication in the courtroom for the ABA, California Continuing Education of the Bar (CEB), the California Judges Association, and numerous multi-national law firms.
+Andy has spoken and published on the subject of visual communication in the courtroom for the ABA, California Continuing Education of the Bar (CEB), the California Judges Association, and numerous multi-national law firms.
 Andy is a CPA and holds a BA in Business Economics from the University of California at Santa Barbara.
 He lives in Santa Fe, New Mexico, with his wife, Linda, and has three grown children.